 Slip Joint

-All expansion joint properties can be taken from expansion joints database by pressing the "..." button and selecting the appropriate expansion joint.
+Select expansion joint properties from the expansion joints database by clicking "..." and choosing the appropriate joint.

-For Slip type expansion joint the effective area calculated using equation Aeff = Pi * (ID)^2 / 4, ID - internal pipe diameter
+For slip type expansion joints, effective area Aeff = π × (ID)² / 4, where ID is internal pipe diameter.

 Properties